 What is wire drawing?
-Wire drawing is a metalworking process used to reduce the cross-section of a wire by pulling it through a series of dies.
+It’s a metalworking process that involves pulling a wire through a series of dies to reduce its diameter and increase its length.

 1. The Basics of Wire Drawing